Find the Best Tankless Water Heater Installation Contractors Near You

 Uniform Energy Factor (UEF)

 A measure of how efficiently a water heater uses energy to heat water.
-Similar to EF, a higher UEF rating means lower operating costs.
+Similar to EF, a higher UEF rating means better efficiency.

 Flow Rate